vsharma2430/TradeCraft/README.md

 ```custom_prefix((.venv) E:\PyETF>)
 python client.py
 ```
-- Go to link to access the webapp (http://localhost:8005/).
+- Go to the link to access the web app (http://localhost:8005/).

 ### Portfolio Management
 - Go to Portfolio folder -> (invest/portfolio) in the installed location.
-- Edit the CSV file for stocks and etf.
+- Edit the CSV file for stocks/etf.

 ### Stock/ETF Lists
 - Go to Stock List Folder -> (invest/stock_list) in the installed location.
-- Edit the CSV file for stocks and etf.
+- Edit the CSV file for stocks/etf.
 - Copy and rename any existing list and edit it to your preferences.